-|Salad crops need slug protection click here for detailed gardening tips on how to beat the slugs.
+7. Salad crops need slug protection and here is detailed gardening tips on how to beat the slugs.
 Slugs love lettuce more than you do.
-The best protection if you can be bothered is to water in nematodes just as the soil is warming up but there are many other ways follow the link for slug beating ideas but be prepared to tackle slugs or they will have your lettuce.
+The best protection if you have the time, is to water in nematodes just as the soil is warming up but there are many other ways.
+Follow the link for slug beating ideas but be prepared to tackle slugs or they will have your lettuce.

-Accept the weather, as you can't control it.
+10. Accept the weather, as you can't control it.
 Torrential wet summers are a perfect condition for blight and dry summers cause plants to bolt and it never rains when you want it to.